kamilbl/NuBot/README.md

 # NuBot

 Nubot is simply bot on Binance market.
 I'm testing now.
+I' begginer in Python.
+I want learning :D

 Now this bot has:
   1) Analiz and Signal = Analiz RSI and BB only par BTC.
 We can send on Telegram.